-ScHoolboy Q's 'CrasH Talk' Album Is Woozy, World-Weary Trip
+ScHoolboy Q's 'CrasH Talk' Album Is A Woozy, World-Weary Trip

 ScHoolboy Q returns with CrasH Talk, his fifth studio album three years removed from his Grammy-nominated Blank Face LP.